 Ultimately, attire is really up to you and your guests--we just want you here with us, and comfortable enough to enjoy your experience!
 Please feel free to call 216-771-8403 for more specific advice.

 The Playhouse Square Garage is located at East 15th and Chester.
-The Garage offers a covered walkway into the theaters.
-The walkway is accessible from the 2nd floor of the Garage and elevators are available on each parking level.
+The garage offers a covered walkway into the theaters, accessible from the second floor of the garage.
+Elevators are available on each parking level.
 Purchase parking in the Playhouse Square Garage in advance and save!
 Prepaid parking is just $15 ($20 on-site).
-Parking passes may also be purchased at the Playhouse Square Ticket Office (located in the KeyBank State Theatre Lobby) during normal business hours.
-Purchase Parking Pass Online
+Parking passes may also be purchased at the Playhouse Square Box Office (located in the KeyBank State Theatre Lobby) during normal business hours.
+Purchase Parking Pass Online.